SPANISH COURT CLAIMS

 Encouraged by this ruling, more timeshare consumer challenges have been presented to the Supreme Court.
-It has since confirmed that resorts are obliged to give clients a 14 day ‘cooling off period’ that is designed to give consumers adequate time to consider the purchase.
+It has since confirmed that resorts are obliged to give clients a ‘cooling off period’ that is designed to give consumers adequate time to consider the purchase.
 It is illegal to accept any monies or have the client sign for any finance agreement during this period.
 The initial period of 10 days (Law 42/1998) was later extended to 14 days (Law 4/2012).